clojure-emacs/clj-refactor.el/.github/CONTRIBUTING.md

 * Check that the issue has not already been fixed in the latest code (a.k.a. `master`).
 * Be clear, concise and precise in your description of the problem.
-* Open an issue with a descriptive title and a summary in grammatically correct, complete sentences.
-* Mention your Emacs version and operating system.
 * Mention the version you're running.
 You can call `cljr-version` to obtain this information.
+* Mention the CIDER version you're running.
+* Mention the leiningen or boot version you're using.
+* Mention your Emacs version and operating system.
 * Include any relevant code to the issue summary.

 ## Pull requests